Ph055a/OSINT_Collection/README.md

 This is a maintained collection of free actionable resources for those conducting OSINT investigations.
 None of the links below should point to paid software or services, for more information please see the **contribution** guide.

+Special thanks to everyone @ https://osint.team

 Use your browser(CTL-F) to search by country code.
 * [Resources](#resources)
     * [People Investigations](#people-investigations)
     * [Deceased Searching](#deceased-searching)